syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-using-the-Web-Installer.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio Xamarin products
+title: Installation and Deployment process for Syncfusion Xamarin
 description: Learn how to install and deploy the Syncfusion Xamarin component
 platform: Xamarin
 control: Installation and Deployment